 Fintastic Fall Days at the Vancouver Aquarium

-Apple Festival – UBC Botanical Garden – October 14-15, 2023
+Apple Festival – UBC Botanical Garden – Dates coming soon last year – October 19-20

-Admission: $7 for the early bird and $10 regular.
+Admission: $7 for the early bird and $10 for regular.
 Tickets are only available online for the event and are limited for the best possible experience.
 Purchase an additional ticket for the Apple Tasting Tent.
 Early bird pricing is in effect until September 21.
 Everyone must have a ticket.
 Ages 7 and under are free.

 Location: UBC Botanical Garden, 6804 SW Marine Drive, Vancouver, BC.